houdini68/testing-java/README.md

 I have decided to document the classes that a modern developer has a great chance to meet at customer site.

-Each time I visit a site (Stackoverflow) to get some help on programming or I made some investigations on a specific topic I will try to make a test/or write some code that will be documented here.
+Each time I visit a site (Stackoverflow) to get some help on programming or I made some investigations on a specific topic I will try to make a test that will be documented here.

 It is an Apache Maven project and it was written using Intellij Idea.

-Rudy Vissers(Belgium/Walloon Brabant).
+Rudy Vissers(Belgium).
+English is not my mother tongue.

 # What is tested?